jsa4000/Getting-Started-GitHub/03_FIXING_AND_UNDO.md

 		Date:   Mon Jan 30 16:42:50 2017 +0100

 The differences between those parameters depend on the status of the current reset regarding the staged files.
-In some cases you want to reset totally to a commit branch (hard), or sometimes you need to add some more files or do some modification after do the commit again.
+In some cases you want to reset totally to an specific commited branch (hard), or sometimes you need to add some more files or do some modification after do the commit again.

-###2.5 Clean modified files or untracked files from Commit.
+###2.5 Clean Modified files or Untracked files from Commit.

-When you use *git status", you are going to see all the files untracked or changed for the future commit.
+When you use ***git status***, you see all the files untracked or modified that are not commited or pushed yet.
-Some times you need to remove these files from the commit.
-For example you have added some files, but you don't neccesay needed them for this commit.
+Sometimes you need to remove these files from the current commit.

+>For example, you have added some files, but you don't neccesay need them for this commit.

 The command to clean these changes is:

 	git clean -df

-###2.6 Recover deleted Branches or Commit from historical reference log.
+###2.6 Recover Deleted Branches or Commits

 This is used when you want to recover a branch that has been totally deleted from the log.
 Following command is used to see all the operations done in the respository: